Jackiechanfans/Variantion-of-zipper-codes/README.md

 1. The flag of "Runing_anchor_decoding_option" must be set to 1.
 2. The number of "Anchor_decoding_threshold_value" must be consistent with the value of "Number_of_zipper_codes", where these values of "Anchor_decoding_threshold_value" will affect the simulation results.

-Other configurations are similar to that of the case of TDZC with iBDD.
+Other configurations are similar to that of the cases of TDZC with iBDD.

 ### 2) MC-TDZC with iBDD or AD
 If you want to simulate **MC-TDZC with iBDD**, please configure **GIISetting.txt** and **Zippersetting.txt**.